 To avoid downloading a fake client, double-check the provider and the correct website.

-Google Chrome will require you to accept permissions.
+Installation will require you to accept permissions.
 Rest assured that MEW will never store or share any of your data.
-This permission are necessary for interacting with decentralized web3 applications.
+These permissions are necessary for interacting with decentralized web3 applications.

 When Enkrypt is done installing, click on the Enkrypt icon in your toolbar (see below)